tonytonyjan/jaro_winkler/README.md

 # About

-It's a implementation of [Jaro-Winkler distance](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm, it uses C extension and will fallback to pure Ruby version in JRuby.
-Both implementation supports UTF-8 string.
+It's an implementation of [Jaro-Winkler distance](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) algorithm, it uses C extension and will fallback to pure Ruby version in JRuby.
+Both of them supports UTF-8 string.

 # Installation